SoftwareAG/cumulocity-examples/device-integrations/raspberry-pi-4/README.md

 Serial		: 1000000017b769d5
 ```

 Write down the number in the line "Serial".
-You will require this number in a later step when you register the device on the Cumulocity server.
+The serial number is the device ID that you will require in a later step when you register the device on the Cumulocity server.

 ## Installation and registration

-### Installing the Cumulocity Agent
+### Installing the Cumulocity agent

 Log in to the Raspberry Pi and install the agent.